-8. WHEREAS, nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. § 841 or to license any activity that is prohibited under said Act except as mandated by State law; and
+8. WHEREAS, nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. § 841 or to license any activity that is prohibited under said Act except as mandated by State law; and any activity relating to the sale, distribution, possession or use of cannabis that is illegal under state or federal law; and compliance with the requirements of this Ordinance shall not provide a defense to criminal prosecution under any applicable law.

-9. WHEREAS, this Chapter is found to be categorically exempt from environmental review pursuant to CEQA Guidelines Section 15061(b)(3) in that the Board of Supervisors finds and determines that there is nothing in this Chapter or its implementation that could foreseeably have any significant effect on the environment; and
+9. WHEREAS, this chapter is found to be categorically exempt from environmental review pursuant to CEQA Guidelines Section 15061 (b) (3) in that the Board of Supervisors finds and determines that there is nothing in this chapter or its implementation that could foreseeably have any significant effect on the environment; and